ReetDubey/Website-by-scratch/README.md

 # Website-by-scratch
-A website by scratch using html and css
+A website by scratch using html and css basics.
+Working on backend.